-Some cards appear to have had multiple companies involved in their publication and photography, and so appear in multiple sections.
+Some cards had multiple companies involved in their publication and photography, and appear in multiple sections.

 -